2016 Rain Barrel Workshop Series

 - The property must be built prior to 1996.

-- Applicants cannot reapply if they have recieved the maximum number of toilets for their property in previous years.
+- Applicants cannot reapply if they have received the maximum number of toilets for their property in previous years.

 WPB Public Utilities and the Mayor’s Office of Sustainability are kicking off a new water conservation and customer engagement pilot program.